 Preparing English Paper Pieces

-After the English paper piecing shapes are created from card board each shape is covered by hand with fabric pieces cut in the same form.
+After the English paper piecing shapes are created from cardboard each shape is covered by hand with fabric pieces cut in the same form.
 But the shapes are ca. 1/4 inch bigger on all sides.
 Then you can attach them to each other which I show in this short video.

 Removing the Paper Pieces

 Then I sew all the pieces together to create the complete block.
-My fingers hurt quite a bit at this stage and I was happy that I had decided for a small coaster only and not a complete cushion. 🙂
+My fingers hurt quite a bit at this stage and I was happy that I had decided on a small coaster only and not a complete cushion. 🙂

 As you can see in this time lapse I had quite some issues with my sewing machine.
 I needed some time until it ran smoothly to be able to start the machine quilting of my Islamic geometric coaster.
 To secure to block I attached it to a slightly bigger fabric square.
 I did not use an appliqué stitch for doing so, but a simple straight stitch.

 At this stage, I was almost done with the coaster which was good.
 My time was running out as well.
 We had set a date and time for the virtual gift exchange and I was slightly running out of time… 😉

 But there were not too many things left to do for finishing it up.
 I quilted the coaster with the machine.
 As I used the pattern as guides and I had a lot of threads to secure afterwards.
 This took some additional time!

 After securing all my thread ends I attached a matching binding to finish my Secret Santa gift.